wlfbck/PoE-Keep-Hydrated/README.md

-# A simple Java tool for pricechecking Path of Exile items
+# A simple Java tool for automatically pressing 2 to 5 (thus drinking the potions there in Path of Exile).

 I mainly made this as an exercise for myself, but thought it might be useful for some people.
-It uses poe.ninjas price data (updated on startup and every two hours after).
-Currently works for all Uniques (including maps) and Divination Cards.

 ## How to use

-If you have Java installed, just run the jar and press F3 when hovering over an item.
-That's it!
+If you have Java installed, just run the jar and press F. That's it!
+You can toggle it off/on by pressing circumflex (^).